MB Cultural Center: A Story of Ordeal & Triumph

 I shouldn’t have been surprised, though.
-“Jay always put his money where his mouth was — most others just talked,” the late Sidney Johnson, a longtime borough mayor and commissioner, once told me.
+“Jay always put his money where his mouth was — most others just talked,” as the late Sidney Johnson, a longtime borough mayor and commissioner, once told me.

 “Culture is the arts elevated to a set of beliefs.”

-Even with the funding, the project still needed a person of action to see that the rehab was done right and a person of organization to see that it was run properly.
+Even with the funding, the project still needed a person of action to see that the rehab was done right and a person of order to see that it was run properly.
 In further evidence that Monmouth Beach is blessed, a couple of borough police chiefs stepped up big-time to help — Patrick J. McConville and Richard L. Keller.

 Pat, the town’s top cop from 1995 to 2002, managed the renovation project with great care.
 I watched as he held together a fragile coalition of supporters, while doing much of the physical renovation work himself.
 Thanks to him and his all-volunteer team of workers, an ambitious 6-month long renovation project changed a decaying century-old building into a grand coastal showplace.

 Pat recognized its importance to the people of Monmouth Beach when the building was just days away from meeting its doom.
 Regarding the project’s success, he once explained to me that “the planets all aligned on this one.”

 Next came Richard Keller, the town’s longest serving police chief from 1972 to 1993, who started as the first center director in May 2000.
 Right away he would set very high standards and insisted on the same from others.